Sch3lp/ProductivityWithShortcuts/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 ## What you'll learn
+In this tutorial series, you will learn:

-* Increase your productivity by using shortcuts.
-We'll use IntelliJ on windows as an example.
+* How to increase your productivity by using IntelliJ shortcuts.
-* Think along with your pair, who's already proficient in using shortcuts.
-* In what situations/patterns shortcuts are helpful.
+* When and in what contexts shortcuts are useful.
 * Some patterns for multi-cursor usage.

+This tutorial walks you through different scenarios where the use of hotkeys is demonstrated in real-world situations.
+Learning them this way will help you identify situations where the use of a hotkey can be beneficial during your day-to-day work.

 ## How you'll learn
 By doing!
 The only way to get shortcuts in your fingers is by using them.
 All.
 The.
 Time.